janousy/CPS-DevOps/pipeline/README.md

-We set up the CPS Sorter on a GPU server that can be accessed through Jenkins, a continous integration tool, where a push or pull request on the github repository triggers the jenkins pipeline.
-The idea is to have a jenkins server running so that the pipeline can execute always but for the sake of this project we have decided to only run the jenkins pipeline locally & leave the implementation of a jenkins node as future work.
+We set up the CPS Sorter on the GPU server that can be accessed through Jenkins, a continous integration tool, where a push or pull request on the main branch of a github repository (https://github.com/solodezaldivar/SME for testing purposes) triggers the jenkins pipeline.
+The idea is to have a jenkins server running so that the pipeline can execute always but for the sake of this project we have decided to only run the jenkins pipeline locally & leave the implementation of a jenkins node on a server as future work.
 The steps that we did where:

 # Step 1